PyCQA/pycodestyle/CONTRIBUTING.rst

 Running unittest
 ~~~~~~~~~~~~~~~~

-The tests are writted using stdlib `unittest` module, the existing test
+The tests are written using stdlib `unittest` module, the existing tests
 include unit, integration and functional tests.

 To run the tests::